QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 .. image:: images/class_diagram_messaging.png

 The figure above outlines the class inheritance, ownership, parameter type and usage relations of the QMI messaging and signalling.

-..
-Similar to before, I feel like this could all just use standard UML.
-..
-That would remove the need for an explanation of how to read the diagram as well.

 Green arrows denote *inheritance*, i.e., an 'is-a' relation between classes.